wushilin/kafka_reassign_partitions/README.md

 ./generate-reassignment.sh -c client.properties -p placement.json -t topics.txt -o movement.json
 ```

+This command will generate `movement.json` to reassign your partition.
+The rules will be as random as possible, but adhere to the `placement.json` rules.

-A `movement.json` file based on your `placement.json` will be randomly generated.
-It may involves leader movements, topic data copying during execution.
+After this, a `movement.json` file based on your `placement.json` will be randomly generated.
+If you execute it (see later), it may involves
+partition leadership movements, topic data copying during execution, or increasing or replication factor (or decreasin if you misconfigured it)

 You may want to inspect the `movement.json` before executing.

+If you decreased `replicas`, you may also want to check if your topics `min.insync.replicas` is set appropriately!

 To see all options for `generate-reassignment.sh`, run:
 ```bash